centreon/centreon-archived/doc/en/release_notes/centreon-2.8/centreon-2.8.5.rst

 Graphs
 ------

-* Curves colour on New graph is not equal to old graph - #5033
+* Curves color on New graph is not equal to old graph - #5033
 * Wrong host title in Graph - #4964 #4984